 She was born in Newark, NJ and raised in the Jersey shore town of Neptune, NJ.
 She began her career as a teacher during the day and a Director at the Boys & Girls Clubs of Mercer County.
 In addition to being passionate about her career, she is a phenomenal wife and an amazing mother to her daughter.

-Ebony D. Grace is NJSACC’s Director of Partnerships and Quality Initiatives.
+Ebony D. Grace is NJSACC’s Chief Operating Officer (COO).
 Prior to joining NJSACC, Ebony worked for the New Jersey Department of Education responsible for providing programmatic and budgetary oversight and technical assistance for 21st Century Community Learning Centers and Even Start Family Literacy program grants, helping to implement quality out-of-school time programs for New Jersey residents ages birth through adulthood.
 For over ten years, Ebony worked at various colleges and universities in Philadelphia, PA and New Jersey for the Upward Bound program assisting first-generation students in their goals to graduate high school and obtain post-secondary education.
 Ebony graduated with a Bachelor’s of Arts degree in psychology from Temple University and a Master’s degree in Family Therapy from MCP Hahnemann/Drexel University.
 She also has experience as a practicing family therapist providing therapeutic services to individuals, families, couples and adolescents.

 In 2015, The Riley Institute at Furman University, selected Ebony to participate in the White-Riley-Peterson (WRP) Policy Fellowship.
 A partnership with the Charles Stewart Mott Foundation, the WRP Fellowship is a 10-month, national program designed to equip graduates with a real-world understanding of policy-making for afterschool and expanded learning.